hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/setup.md

 {% hint style="info" %}
 Above, we're using `m/44'/60'/0'/0` as the derivation path.
-This is the Ethereum derivation path, and we need it because Metamask hardcodes this value as a constant, and does not allow it to be configured.
+This value is the Ethereum derivation path, and we need to use this because Metamask does not allow it to be configured.
 {% endhint %}

 Run this script.